 A thermometer at the floor level of the brooder should provide baby chicks the following readings:

 2nd Week 85 - 90

 As baby chicks mature, the fluffy down they hatch with will be replaced with hard feathers and more down that are able to hold heat to their bodies.
 Newly hatched chicks are unable to maintain body heat without a mother hen or form of electric heat.

 FOOD: Prepared Chick Start is a perfect food and available at most feed stores.
 It must be available to chicks 24 hours a day.
 Some Chick Start has an antibiotic mixed in and should NOT be fed to healthy chicks.

 There is no need to measure feed for chicks.
 They should eat as much and as often as they want.
-Too little food will slow their development and cause the more dominant nature chicks to bully the less dominant, which can lead to
+Too little food will slow their development and cause the more dominant nature chicks to bully the less dominant, which can lead to illness and death.

 NEVER place open dishes of water in the brooder.
 Chicks can’t swim and will most certainly kick floor litter and droppings into it.

 A common chick water container is an inverted mason jar with a screw-on cap that allows water to flow to replace what is used from the trough ring.
 Placing the water source slightly above floor level and raising it as the chicks grow will help keep the supply cleaner.

 ROOM TO EXERCISE AND GROW: As baby chicks grow, they need more food, water and room to move around.
 Some natural sunlight is important, too.

 Standard sized baby chicks will need the following approximate area in the brooder.
 Giant breeds, will of course need more and fast growing Cornish Cross, nearing adult size at 6 weeks need much more.